openslide/openslide/README.md

 * [Ventana][] (`.bif`, `.tif`)
 * [Generic tiled TIFF][] (`.tif`)

-OpenSlide can also provide access to textual metadata, as well as associated images such as a slide label and thumbnail.
+OpenSlide can also provide access to ICC profiles, textual metadata, and associated images such as a slide label and thumbnail.

 [several formats]: https://openslide.org/formats/